GameFoundry/bsf/Documentation/Manuals/docs/00_User/11_Particles/02_particleEvolers.md

 Lets go over all the available evolver types.

-# Size over lifetime {#particleEvolvers_a}
+# Size over lifetime
 Modifies the particle size over the particle lifetime.

-Represented with the @ref bs::ParticleSize "ParticleSize" and initialization options provided through @ref bs::PARTICLE_SIZE_DESC "PARTICLE_SIZE_DESC".
+Represented with the @bs::ParticleSize and initialization options provided through @bs::PARTICLE_SIZE_DESC.

-Uniform size is provided through @ref bs::PARTICLE_SIZE_DESC::size "PARTICLE_SIZE_DESC::size" in the form of a **FloatDistribution**.
-If @ref bs::PARTICLE_SIZE_DESC::use3DSize "PARTICLE_SIZE_DESC::use3DSize" is enabled you may instead a separate size value for all three axes in the @ref bs::PARTICLE_SIZE_DESC::size3D "PARTICLE_SIZE_DESC::size3D" field.
+Uniform size is provided through @bs::PARTICLE_SIZE_DESC::size in the form of a **FloatDistribution**.
+If @bs::PARTICLE_SIZE_DESC::use3DSize is enabled you may instead a separate size value for all three axes in the @bs::PARTICLE_SIZE_DESC::size3D field.

 Note that all evolver distributions containing curves will be evaluated in range [0, 1], 0 representing the beginning of the particle lifetime and 1 representing the end.